jake161/BrideOfFrankenstein-AKLP/README.md

 - [Voron M4 Extruder](https://github.com/VoronDesign/Mobius-Extruder)
 - [TMC2209s](https://www.amazon.com/BIGTREETECH-TMC2209-Stepper-Stepstick-Motherboard/dp/B07ZPYKL46/ref=sr_1_3?keywords=tmc2209&qid=1696062611&sr=8-3&th=1) _(I might post a guide for this since the resources I used in the past are outdated)_
 - E3D V6 Clone _(Gulfcoast Robotics)_
+- [Ultrabase](https://www.aliexpress.us/item/2251832729128038.html?gatewayAdapt=glo2usa4itemAdapt) _(I DO NOT recommend this bed, but it is currently what I am using.
+Adhesion sucks)_

 ## Macros worth pointing out: